wiloon/blog/content/post/archive-0/2011-08-30-rt-jar-dt-jar-tool-jar.md

 jdk1.6.0lib

 Files used by the development tools.
 These include tools.jar, which contains non-core classes for support of the tools and utilities in the JDK.
-Also includes dt.jar, the DesignTime archive of BeanInfo files that tell interactive development environments (IDE&#8217;s) how to display the Java components and how to let the developer customize them for an application.
+Also includes dt.jar, the DesignTime archive of BeanInfo files that tell interactive development environments (IDE's) how to display the Java components and how to let the developer customize them for an application.

 c:jdk1.6.0jrebin